 Typical initial job titles include: Chief Executive, Purchasing Manager, Export Operations Manager, Global HR Specialist, Global Sourcing Leader, Country Manager, Sales Manager for Latin America, Europe, Asia, or Middle East.

-Typical students in this concentration area generally express interest in employment outside the United States or with a multinational corporation.
+Typical students in this specialization area generally express interest in employment outside the United States or with a multinational corporation.
 Previous study or work experience abroad and foreign language skills are useful.

 Suggested Plan of Study

-Students should take 10 hours of the elective courses listed below (or other courses as approved by the area advisor) to develop a strong background in the concentration.
+Students should take 10 hours of the elective courses listed below (or other courses as approved by the area advisor) to develop a strong background in the specialization.

 MGMT 50900: International Accounting